QQrban/ant-farm/readme.md

 ## Comment about direction of ants' movements

 As ants stubbornly face left side (see e.g. visualisation of example00), we had to change start and end points to match their preferences :).

-### Disclaimer

-Initial inspiration for this project was sparked from Egon Saks [work](https://github.com/EgonSaks/lem-in).